-To hear the phrase ‘cosmetic surgery gone wrong’ is the worst nightmare of many patients who go into their procedure expecting wonderful results, only to have their situation made worse by a poor outcome.
+To hear the phrase ‘cosmetic surgery gone wrong’ is the worst nightmare of many patients who go into their procedure expecting wonderful results, only to have their situation made worse with botched plastic surgery.
 Surgical repercussions do not necessarily constitute grounds for legal action.
-However, if these negative implications are due to suspected negligence on the surgeon’s behalf, a medical negligence claim can be considered.
+However, if these negative implications are due to suspected medical negligence on the plastic surgeon’s behalf, a medical negligence claim can be considered.

 Cosmetic surgery malpractice may involve:

 - An unregistered plastic surgeon performing cosmetic surgery

 - Nurse anaesthetists being used instead of anesthesiologists

 - Performing cosmetic surgery in places outside of hospitals/clinics which do not have the medical equipment required to deal with complications that may arise